gracelhu/TenWords/README.md

-# introtoSWE
+# TenWords Language Learning App

+Available in six languages:
+Spanish
+French
+Russian
+Italian
+Japanese
+Chinese

-Group project for introduction to software engineering
+Group project for Introduction to Software Engineering at the University of Florida

 Back-end team:
 Grace Hu,